 - a.
 Our growth is dependent upon the successful further development of our direct and indirect sales channels. - b.
-Our growth depends upon our ability to develop and sustain relationships with complementary vendors to market and implement our software products. - c.
-We are dependent upon the retail industry for a significant portion of our revenue. - d.
-We derive a significant portion of our services revenue from a small number of customers. - e.
+Our growth depends upon our ability to develop and sustain relationships with complementary vendors to market and implement our software products and a failure to develop and sustain these relationships could have a material adverse effect on our operating performance and financial condition. - c.
+We are dependent upon the retail industry for a significant portion of our revenue.
+If these clients were to discontinue the use of our service or delay their implementation, our total revenue would be adversely affected. - d.
+We derive a significant portion of our services revenue from a small number of clients. - e.
 We may derive a significant portion of our revenue from a limited number of large, non-recurring sales. - f.
 Our lengthy sales cycle makes it difficult to predict quarterly revenue levels and operating results. - g.
 Services revenue carries lower gross margins than do license or subscription revenue and an overall increase in services revenue as a percentage of total revenue could have an adverse impact on our business. - h.
 Failure to maintain our margins and service rates for implementation services could have a material adverse effect on our operating performance and financial condition. - i.
 We are subject to risks related to renewal of maintenance contracts. - j.
-We are subject risks related to accounting interpretations. - k.
+We are subject to risks related to accounting interpretations. - k.
 Our past and future acquisitions may not be successful and we may have difficulty integrating acquisitions. - 1.
-Our business may require additional capital. - m.
-Business disruptions could affect our operating results. - n.
-Our international operations and sales subject us to risks. - o.
-It may become increasingly expensive to obtain and maintain liability insurance. - p.
-Growth in our operations could increase demands on our managerial and operational resources.
+Unanticipated changes in tax laws or regulations in the various tax jurisdictions we are subject to that are applied adversely to us or our paying clients could increase the costs of our products and services and harm our business. - m.
+Our business may require additional capital - n.
+Business disruptions could affect our operating results. - o.
+Our international operations and sales subject us to additional risks. - p.
+It may become increasingly expensive to obtain and maintain liability insurance. - q.
+Growth in our operations could increase demands on our managerial and operational resources. - r.
+Changes in regulations or disruptions of the Internet may negatively affect our business.